Jminic81/Satellites3/README.md

 #### Dataset Origin

-The dataset "Active Satellites in Orbit around Earth" (*Ref 2*) hails from the Satellite Database, produced by Teri Grimwood.
+The dataset "Active Satellites in Orbit around Earth" (*Ref 2*) is from the Satellite Database, produced by Teri Grimwood.
 The Satellite Database is updated quarterly, free and publically accessible.
 The data are collected from corporate, scientific, government, military, non-governmental, and academic websites available to the public.
 It was last updated in July 2016.

 #### Dataset Significance and Overview